tiagodeluna/study-notes/AWS/README.md

 To create an AMI from an instance that is already configured, you just need to right-click the chosen instance and select *Image > Create Image*.
 When creating a new EC2 instance, select the image you've created on the left side menu item "My AMIs".
 Choose the same .pem file for the new instance.

 To avoid managing multiple Security Groups for equal instances, you can set the same Security Group to the new one.
 Right-click your instance and select *Networking > Change Security Groups*.

+### Dealing with Session State

+When dealing with session state in EC2-based applications using Elastic Load Balancers, the best practice for managing user sessions is:
+1. Having the ELB distribute traffic to all EC2 instances and then...
+2. Having the instance check a caching solution like ElastiCache running Redis or Memcached for session information.

 ## Amazon RDS